It’s interview season.

 Regardless, we’re here to help.

-This week, I talked off-the-record with three professionals, all of whom have spent time on the other side of the hiring wall, to get their thoughts on what really matters in the interview process.
+I recently talked off-the-record with three professionals, all of whom have spent time on the other side of the hiring wall, to get their thoughts on what really matters in the interview process.
 Two are bros just out of school, currently spending their time in the software and consulting fields.
 The other is a surgeon fresh off hiring for a medical internship program.

 They’ve left me convinced of one major thing: If you have the right credentials, anyone can kill an interview and land the job.